SSDD-2025/Grupo-16/README.md

 >[!IMPORTANT]
 > Note that this command only works if run from `Grupo16/`.
 If you're running it from a different path, you'll need to adjust the path.

-Once the `docker image` has been succesfully built, you can upload it to your `dockerhub account` by following the next steps:
+Once the `docker image` has been succesfully built, you can upload it to your `Docker Hub account` by following the next steps:

 ### 1) Login into your docker personal account
 You have two ways in which you can login.
 The first one is by doing